FootGear Facts is Supported By Its Audience. As An Amazon Associate We Earn From Qualifying Purchases, at No Extra Cost To Our Readers! Learn More

 Supportive: One of the major aims of a running shoe is to be as lightweight as possible—a factor that makes the runner speedier, but also comes at the price of durability.
 Tennis shoes are generally free of such constraint.
 While the aim of the player is still to be fast, the premium is placed on endurance.

-See also Are Converse Good For Wide Feet?
+See also How Do You Lace Soccer Cleats For Wide Feet?

 How do you know what pair of tennis shoes to buy?